-Another method for controlling particle density is to use particle lifetimes designed to prune particles from high density regions.
-Each region is assigned a certain amount of "food" that the particles must feed on.
-As particle density in a region become too high, they starve and die off, being respawned in a region with more food.
-The distribution of food can also be specified to yield higher particle densities in regions of interest.
-For example, more food can be placed at regions of high curvature, or in front-facing visible regions.
-In addition, in the volumetric case, food can be made sparse in highly transparent regions resulting in a higher density of particle in opaque regions.
+Another method for controlling particle density is to use particle lifetimes designed to prune particles from high density regions, and favor them in regions of low density.
+During each update iteration we calculate the density around each particle and upon it we decide if particle need to be removed or can stay, where we use a threshold value that is about twice as large as the average density for the whole system as the cut point.
+Then, we reinsert the same amount of particles that was removed where we require each new insertion to fall into a region below the average density value for the whole system.
+The function that calculates the density for each particle can also be artificially manipulated to yield higher particle densities in regions of interest.
+For example, density can be "reported" lower at regions of high curvature, or in front-facing visible regions.
+In addition, in the volumetric case, density can be "reported" higher in highly transparent regions resulting in a higher density of particle in opaque regions.
 It is important, however, that particles are not allowed to die too quickly since particles shown for too short a period are ineffective for the perception of structure from motion.
+Therefore we require each particle to stay alive for certain amount of iterations before it can be removed.
+This required value can be specified interactively by scientist.